The Ways of White Folks: "Passing"

-“Passing” is a story told by Jack through a letter to his mother, revealing the complex experience of individuals that can pass as White, despite identifying as Black.
+"Passing" is a story told by Jack through a letter to his mother, revealing the complex experience of individuals that can pass as White, despite identifying as Black.
 After physically passing his mother on the street and being unable to acknowledge her, Jack writes to his mother reflecting on his ability to pass.
 Jack acknowledges he can achieve a higher level of social and economic status because he is categorized as White by society.

 Despite these benefits, there are still consequences to this passing.
 As a member of White society, Jack is unable to share his life with his Black family, his mother, and siblings Gladys and Charlie.
 The letter closes with Jack detailing his hopes and plans for the future, including moving to a big city, marrying a White woman, buying a house, acknowledging only his White children, and never seeing his family again.

 "A Good Job Gone"

-“A Good Job Gone” is written from the perspective of a young Black Columbia student.
+"A Good Job Gone" is written from the perspective of a young Black Columbia student.
 The young man works for Mr. Lloyd, a well-off man with a propensity for women and liquor, as a domestic servant.
 Mr. Lloyd and the young man have an amicable relationship; Mr. Lloyd pays the young man well, the young man does as Mr. Lloyd asks, and the two often drink together.
 The young man is quite content with their arrangement, until Pauline arrives.

-Pauline is a Black woman, and the only woman that can hold Mr. Lloyd’s attention.
+Pauline is a Black woman, and the only woman that can hold Mr. Lloyd's attention.
 Despite his adoration, Pauline sees Mr. Lloyd as a financial asset, stoking his needs in exchange for financial support.
 Upon learning Pauline has another lover and is only interested in him monetarily, Mr. Lloyd falls into a drunken stupor.
 He spends weeks intoxicated and in search of Pauline, who has left Harlem and cannot be found.

 Upon realizing Pauline is gone, Mr. Lloyd slips into psychosis and is checked into a sanatorium.
 The story concludes with the young man completing college with no means to get to dental school, as he has yet to find another occupation since his good job with Mr. Lloyd has gone.

-The short story was originally published in May 1934 in Esquire, described as “the story twelve men out of every thirteen wanted- but the thirteenth can always skip.”
+The short story was originally published in May 1934 in Esquire, described as "the story twelve men out of every thirteen wanted- but the thirteenth can always skip."

 "Rejuvenation Through Joy"

-“Rejuvenation Through Joy” is a narrative detailing the misadventures of Mr. Eugene Lesche, a con-artist capitalizing upon Black culture and stereotypes.
+"Rejuvenation Through Joy" is a narrative detailing the misadventures of Mr. Eugene Lesche, a con-artist capitalizing upon Black culture and stereotypes.
 Eugene and his longtime business partner Sol Blum open a jazz-themed cult, connecting the ideas of Black rhythm, happy souls, and the path to spiritual rejuvenation.
-Eugene Lesche’s Cult of Joy is initially wildly successful, but ultimately fails after a unsuccessul attempted double-homicide.
-After Lesche’s disappearance, it is revealed by the tabloids that he was a Black man passing for White the entire time.
+Eugene Lesche's Cult of Joy is initially wildly successful, but ultimately fails after an unsuccessful attempted double-homicide.
+After Lesche's disappearance, it is revealed by the tabloids that he was a Black man passing for White the entire time.